ArushC/broadcast/README.md

 IMPORTANT NOTE: by the end of steps 1-3, you should have successfully generated a .lib file titled "libmcljava.dylib".
 The lib file should be found at "mcl/lib".
 Without this library file, none of the schemes can be run.

+WARNING: building this library might be difficult, depending on the architecture that you are running.
+I had to hardcode more than 12 modifications for the binary files to compile properly on a Macbook Pro running the M1 chip.
+If you are having trouble setting up the library, please don't hesitate to reach out.

 4. Download this repository, and move the folders "schemes" and "helperclasses" to the directory "mcl/ffi/java".
 5. Navigate to "mcl/ffi/java" in a terminal, and run the following commands:
    * javac -d . helperclasses/miscellaneous/*.java